Travel Vaccines and Advice for Senegal

 Senegal is hot and humid with distinct rainy and dry seasons.
 If you are planning a trip, it is best to wear light and breathable clothing and be prepared for occasional rainfall.

-How Safe is Senegal?
+How Safe Is Senegal?

 Senegal is a relatively safe country to visit.
 It has not experienced any recent terrorist attacks; but, terrorist groups are present in West Africa and have targeted westerners.
 All travelers should maintain situational awareness when traveling.